-On October 30, 1961, a specially equipped Soviet Tu-95 bomber flew toward Novaya Zemlya, a remote chain of islands in the Arctic Ocean that the U.S.S.R. frequently used as a site for nuclear tests, accompanied by a smaller plane equipped with a movie camera and instruments for monitoring air samples.
+On Oct.
+30, 1961, a specially equipped Soviet Tu-95 bomber flew toward Novaya Zemlya, a remote chain of islands in the Arctic Ocean.
+It was a site that the Soviet Union frequently used for nuclear tests.
+It was accompanied by a smaller plane equipped with a movie camera and instruments for monitoring air samples and nuclear fallout.

 But this wasn't just a routine nuclear test.
 Attached to the underside of the plane was a thermonuclear bomb that was so big it wouldn't fit inside the normal interior bomb bay.
 The cylindrical device was 26 feet (8 meters) long and weighed nearly 59,525 pounds (27 metric tons).

-The device had the prosaic official name of izdeliye 602 ("item 602"), but it's gone down in history with the nickname of Tsar Bomba — the Russian way of calling it the emperor of bombs.
+The nuclear bomb had the prosaic official name of izdeliye 602 ("item 602"), but it's gone down in history with the nickname of Tsar Bomba — the Russian way of calling it the emperor of nuclear bombs.